lucasrodes/whatstk/README.md

 `$ python main.py file`

 where `file` is the name of the chat log file that you want to analyze.
-The program will prompt an error if `file.in` does not exist.
+The program will prompt an error if `file` does not exist.

 ## Dependencies